-A user-generated internal newsletter can focus attention on health and wellness with limited resource.
+A user-generated internal newsletter can focus attention on health and wellness with limited resources.
 Employees can be invited to contribute news and articles.

 For example, special interest groups could have their own section to tell stories, share tips and publicly recognize a healthy employee who met their wellness goals.
-Individuals can advertise group wellness activities such as walking or running clubs in lunch time, on-site bike races or group fitness sessions.
+Individuals can advertise group wellness activities such as walking or running clubs at lunch time, on-site bike races, or group fitness sessions.

 In addition, any area of the business (including wellness partners) could contribute features such as interviews with participants, ‘ask the expert’ features, updates on health trends, links to tools, and tips and resources available for staff.

 Wellness programs need to be outcome-oriented.
 Employee participation is a very important early measure.

 The actual gains from a workplace wellness program may be realized over the long term rather than the short term.
 However this is not a reason to delay early measurement – you can track behavior data as an early indicator.
 For example, the increase in company gym memberships, changes in food consumption in the cafeteria, walking and pedometer results, number of vaccinations, and so on.